rajeshsingh624/helloapp/README.md

 ## Description

-This is the Hello World application built with Spring-boot for POC purpose
+This is the Hello World application built with Spring-boot for POC purpose.